-Investment in love of reading EEF Toolkit 1 5 and quantity of reading £10,000 It is important to identify the appropriate level of text difficulty, to provide appropriate context to practice the skills, desired to engage with the text and enough challenge to improve reading comprehension.
-On average, reading comprehension approaches deliver an additional six months progress' (EEF Reading Comprehension Strategies).
+EEF Toolkit Potential impact of metacognition and self- regulation approaches is high (8 months additional progress.
+The evidence indicates that explicitly teaching strategies to help plan, monitor and evaluate specific aspects of their learning can be effective.
+Investment in love of reading and quantity of reading £10,000 EEF Toolkit It is important to identify the appropriate level of text difficulty, to provide appropriate context to practice the skills, desired to engage with the text and enough challenge to improve reading comprehension.
+1 5 On average, reading comprehension approaches deliver an additional six months progress' (EEF Reading Comprehension Strategies).
 Engaging pupils in a wider range of texts will expose them to a wider vocabulary, styles of writing and lead them to be better equipped as writers themselves

-Targeted academic support (for example, tutoring, one-to-one support structured interventions) Budgeted cost: £24,000
+Targeted academic support (for example, tutoring, one-to-one support structured interventions)

+Budgeted cost: £24,000

-Activity Evidence that supports this approach Challenge number(s) addressed Pastoral Support and Leadership £5000 Social and emotional learning interventions seek to improve pupil's decision making skills, interaction with others and their self-management of emotions rather than focusing directly on the academic or cognitive elements of learning.
-Promoting children and young people's mental 7 Promoting children and young people's mental health and well being, HM Government, Sept 21 It is widely recognised that a child's emotional health and wellbeing influences their cognitive development and learning as well as their physical and social health and their mental wellbeing in adulthood.
-Schools and colleges have an important role to play in supporting the mental health and wellbeing of their pupils and students, by developing approaches
+Activity Evidence that supports this approach Challenge number(s) addressed Pastoral Support and Leadership £5000 EEF Toolkit Social and emotional learning interventions seek to improve pupil's decision making skills, interaction with others and their self-management of emotions rather than focusing directly on the academic or cognitive elements of learning.
+7 Promoting children and young people's mental health and well being, HM Government, Sept 21 It is widely recognised that a child's emotional health and wellbeing influences their cognitive development